Via Great Britain to Ireland

 Cherbourg - Rosslare

-Brittany Ferries operates up to five times a week all year round from Cherbourg in Normandy to Rosslare in the south-east of Ireland.
-The crossing takes around 17-18 hours.
-Stena Line also operated here at times, but will discontinue the service at the end of September 2025.
-This route is ideal for: Dublin (2 hours north), the east coast with Wexford and Wicklow, the southeast with Waterford and Kilkenny as well as Cork and the entire south of Ireland.
-The Ring of Kerry and the Dingle Peninsula are also easily accessible from here.
+Brittany Ferries operates this route up to five times a week, all year round.
+The crossing takes approximately 17-18 hours.
+(Note: Stena Line will discontinue its service on this route at the end of September 2025).
+This route is ideal for: The south-east, Dublin and the south of Ireland.

 Cherbourg - Rosslare